Can Prostate Cancer Increase the Risk of Other Cancers?

 Can prostate cancer increase the risk of other cancers?

-Depending on the type of treatment you received for prostate cancer could also increase the risk.
-Thus, after resolving your cancer, it is vital to go through a careful follow-up.
-This way, urologists can trace the biochemical recurrence of prostate cancer or the growth of second cancer.
+The type of treatment received for prostate cancer can also influence the risk of developing another cancer.
+Therefore, after successfully managing prostate cancer, it is crucial to undergo careful follow-up examinations.
+Urologists use these follow-ups to monitor for biochemical recurrence of prostate cancer or the emergence of a second cancer.

-Studies show that prostate cancer is linked to a higher risk of other types of cancers.
-According to the American Cancer Society, they include:
+Research indicates that prostate cancer is associated with an increased risk of several other types of cancers.
+According to the American Cancer Society, these include:

 Additionally, there is a higher risk of acute myeloid leukemia and rectal cancer in patients treated with radiotherapy.